Who’s Blad? A Piss Fable Starring Tycho Brahe

 The guests panicked.

-They tried mouth-to-blad recitation.
+They tried mouth-to-blad resuscitation.

 Half the room was already dead.
-The other half?
-Ate them for dessert.
+The other half ate them for dessert.

 A few days later, Tycho was gone.